Understand your rates and charges

 What is rate capping?

-Under the State Government's Fair Go System, our rate increases were capped at 2.75% for the 2024-25 financial year.
+Under the State Government's Fair Go System, our rate increases were capped at 3% for the 2025-26 financial year.

 This cap applies to our total rate income, not individual rates notices.

-How much you pay above or below the 2.75% increase depends on the market value of your property, which in turn dictates your property valuation.
+How much you pay above or below the 3% increase depends on the market value of your property, which in turn dictates your property valuation.

-Other items included in your rates notice
+Other items included on your rates notice

 In addition to showing the rates payable (based on the Net Annual Value method (NAV)), your rates notice will also include charges for waste and emergency services.
 Find out more below.